RTEMS/rtems-docs/c-user/glossary.rst

       system which do not own the memory.

    FIFO
-      An acronym for First In First Out.
+      An acronym for :term:`First In First Out`.

    First In First Out
       A discipline for manipulating entries in a data structure.